lskor/leskova29/README.md

 # Leckova 29

-Page of home Leskova 29
+Page of house Leskova 29

 -----